Why ChondroFiller Is a Useful Non-Surgical Option for Joint Wear

 Frequently Asked Questions

-- Cartilage lacks a direct blood supply, so it recovers slowly once worn.
-This is why supportive, non-surgical options are of interest.
+• Cartilage lacks a direct blood supply, so it recovers slowly once worn.
+Nutrients reach it by slow diffusion rather than direct blood flow, which limits its natural repair capacity and explains why supportive interventions are of genuine clinical interest.

-- A cell-free collagen gel injected into the joint that may add a protective, cushioning layer over worn surfaces.
-It is collagen-based with biological potential, but not a cure.
+• A cell-free type I collagen gel is injected into the joint under ultrasound guidance in an outpatient setting.
+The gel self-sets within minutes, forming a scaffold that may add a protective, cushioning layer over worn surfaces.
+The scaffold attracts the patient's own progenitor cells, which may differentiate towards cartilage tissue.
+It is not a cure, and benefits vary.

 Where to go from here